-This is the most obvious and valuable way to redeem Hyatt points.
+This is the easiest and valuable way to redeem Hyatt points.
 Use the following table to determine how many points are needed for one reward night:

 Points + Cash

 The Points + Cash option lets you combine points and cash to redeem for room rates.
 Moreover, this option could be useful if you’re short a few points or want to save points for another stay.

 Points can also be used at restaurants, for spa services at the hotel, and other in-property services.
 I don’t recommend these options because you can get more value for free nights.

 Like Chase, Hyatt also has transfer partners.
 Unfortunately, Hyatt points transfer to partners at a terrible 5:2 ratio.
 That means every 5 Hyatt points that are transferred are worth 2 partner points, a value of 0.4 cents per point.

 The Chase World of Hyatt Card comes with a load of perks to justify its annual fee.

 You will receive guaranteed Discoverist Status as long as your card is active.
 In turn, you will receive lots of perks even though Discoverist Status is just one level above basic membership.

 Some of the perks that come with Discoverist status include: